Jonny-exe/binary-fractions/binary_fractions/README.md

  | invert(self_value: Union[str, TwosComplement], strict: bool = False) -> Union[str, TwosComplement]
 ```

-Inverts (bitwise negates) string that is in twos-complement format.
+Inverts (bitwise negates) string that is in two's-complement format.

 This is a utility function as well as a method.